 Plenty of paperwork

 The company typically gets to know the applicant and asks them to gather certain such as credit reports; financial information and personal information from owners with at least 5 percent ownership in the company, and top managers, including Social Security numbers; and spousal information.

 Bonding companies will also want information about the entity that’s requiring you to apply for a bond, called the obligee, often a state or municipality.
 The obligee information also needs to include the amount of money the bond must be for.

 People seeking a bond for the first time for their company may need to rely on the strength of their personal credit, until the business becomes more established financially.
 Stronger credit and better financial data can lower the bonding company’s risk and make it more appealing to approve.
 Some types of bonds also may require stronger credit levels than others, such as court bonds.

-Applicants with spotty past credit are still encouraged to search for a bonding company willing to work with them to find the right program.
+Applicants with spotty past credit are still encouraged to search for a brokerage willing to work with them to find the right program.
 A bond may eventually end up being issued unless there are serious financial concerns – in some cases a higher-risk applicant may be asked to pay a higher premium than someone with stronger credit.

 Once a bond is approved, applicants often move right to applying for insurance for it.
 A typical insurance program is between the insurer and the insured, but in a surety bond situation, the obligee also needs to be included.
 Bonds by themselves shouldn’t be considered insurance for a business, but should be thought of more as insurance for customers of that business.

 Bonds shouldn’t be thought of as one-size-fits-all, since there are different options for different business types and conditions.
-But a knowledgeable bonding company can assist.
+But a knowledgeable company can assist.